 Keep in mind the tax code changes frequently.
-Understanding what strategies are available, as well as how and when to use them is critical.
+Understanding what tax planning strategies are available, as well as how and when to use them is critical.

 1. Pre-Tax Savings & Tax Deferral